devxsameer/admin-dashboard/README.md

 ## 🎯 Features

-- 📐 **Responsive grid layout** using CSS Grid and Flexbox
+- 📐 **Responsive layout** using CSS Grid and Flexbox
-- 🧱 Sidebar, navbar, main content, cards, and a project table
+- 🧱 Sidebar, navbar, main content, cards and sections
 - 🌗 **Dark mode toggle** for those who code best in the shadows
 - 🎨 Custom styling with CSS variables for easy theme control
 - 📱 Fully responsive design — works great on all screen sizes